-- (5) If a holiday falls within a week taken as pregnancy disability leave, the week is nevertheless counted as a week of pregnancy disability leave.
-If, however, the employer's business activity has temporarily ceased for some reason and employees generally are not expected to report for work for one or more weeks (i.e. a school closing for two weeks for Christmas/New Year holiday or summer vacation or an employer closing the plant for retooling), the days the employer's activities have ceased do not count against the employee's pregnancy disability leave entitlement.
-Similarly, if an employee uses pregnancy disability leave in increments of less than one week, the fact that a holiday may occur within a week in which an employee partially takes leave does not count against the employee's pregnancy disability leave entitlement unless the employee was otherwise scheduled and expected to work during the holiday. - (56) Employees are eligible for up to four months of leave per pregnancy, not per year. - (b) Employers w ith More Generous Leave Policies
+(5) If a holiday falls within a week taken as pregnancy disability leave, the week is nevertheless counted as a week of pregnancy disability leave.
+If, however, the employer's business activity has temporarily ceased for some reason and employees generally are not expected to report for work for one or more weeks (i.e. a school closing for two weeks for Christmas/New Year holiday or summer vacation or an employer closing the plant for retooling), the days the employer's activities have ceased do not count against the employee's pregnancy disability leave in increments of less than one week, the fact that a holiday may occur within a week in which an employee partially takes leave does not count against the employee's pregnancy disability leave entitlement unless the employee was otherwise scheduled and expected to work during the holiday.

+(b) Employers \underline{w} with More Generous Leave Policies